JanSeulin/JanSeulin/README.md

 My name is Jan Seulin, from São Paulo - Brazil.
 I'm a Systems Analysis and Development student that aspires to become a full stack web developer.
 Below you can see the demos of some of my personal projects:

 ## Projects
+- **Natours** [[Live Demo]](https://natours-production-cbef.up.railway.app/) - App powered by Node.js, Express and MongoDB.
+Part of an Udemy course with some personal additions and modifications.
+Will be replaced by a project 100% of my own soon.
 - **The Wired Hardware Store** [[Live Demo]](https://janseulin.github.io/TheWired/#/) - A Hardware E-commerce mock-up website created with React.
 - **DeliverKing Website** [[Live Demo]](https://janseulin.github.io/delivery-website--mock-up/) - A mock-up website created with the purpose of practicing HTML, CSS and vanilla Javascript.
 -  **Portfolio Website** [[Live Demo]](https://janseulin.github.io/portfolio-website/) - Simple portfolio website.
 Still under construction.